-- Binary Gendered: individuals who self-identify as either men or women, including trans men and women. - Cis-gendered: individuals who identify with the sex they were assigned at birth (see section 2) - Gender Expression: an individual's choice of how they present themselves in terms of behaviour, clothing, hairstyle, voice etc. this can alter day to day and may not be consistent with gender identity (see section 2) - Gender Reassignment: changing gender from one gender to another, including non-binary (see section 2)
+- Binary Gender: either men or women, including trans men and women. - Cis-gender: gender that correlates with the sex they were assigned at birth (see section 2) - Agender: people who do not identify with any gender - Gender Expression: a person's choice of how they present themselves in terms of behaviour, clothing, hairstyle, voice etc. this can alter day to day and may not be consistent with gender identity (see section 2) - Gender Reassignment: the personal process of affirming one's own gender in a different way than previously.
+A protected characteristic in the Equality Act 2010.
+This includes non-binary (see section 2) - Non-Binary Gender: gender identity that is not solely man or woman.
+This group includes those who describe themselves as 'Genderqueer' or 'Gender Fluid'.

-- Non-Binary Gender: People who define their gender identity as not solely man or woman.
-This group includes those who describe themselves as 'Genderqueer' or 'Gender Fluid'. - T / Trans: people who describe their gender identity as different to the sex they were assigned at birth.
+T / Trans: gender that does not correlate with sex assigned at birth.